moritz-junge/vscode-dsd/README.md

   - Entry points (jumps to their python class) - this only works for entry points in [vscode-workspace-root] folder.
 - Find references (\[Shift + F12\] by default)
   - Subtrees in the DSD file
+- Hover documentation
+  - Shows documentation for Actions,  Decisions and Entrypoints
+    - Displays the docstring of the corresponding Python class or file in case of Entrypoints

 ## Requirements